MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 ---
-title: Activate Microsoft Security Agent capabilites for Microsoft Defender for Identity
+title: Activate Microsoft Defender for Identity capabilities with the Microsoft Security Agent
 description: Learn about the Microsoft Security Agent capabilities for Microsoft Defender for Identity and how to activate them. ms.date: 04/10/2024 ms.topic: how-to
 ---

-# Activate Microsoft Security Agent capabilites for Microsoft Defender for Identity (Preview)
+# Activate Microsoft Defender for Identity capabilities with the Microsoft Security Agent (Preview)

 <!--what are we calling this? microsoft security agent-->

-Microsoft Defender for Endpoint customers who already onboarded their domain controllers can activate the Microsoft security agent capabilities instead of using a [Microsoft Defender for Identity sensor](deploy-defender-identity.md).
+Microsoft Defender for Endpoint customers, who've already onboarded their domain controllers to Defender for Endpoint, can activate Microsoft Defender for Identity capabilities with the Microsoft Security Agent instead of using a [Microsoft Defender for Identity sensor](deploy-defender-identity.md).

-This article describes how to active Microsoft Security Agent capabilities for Defender for Identity on your domain controller, and lists supported Defender for Identity functionality.
+This article describes how to activate and test Microsoft Defender for Identity capabilities with the Microsoft Security Agent on your domain controller.

 > [!IMPORTANT]
 > Information in this article relates to a prerelease product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.